 Science at Year 10

 Students are required to study the equivalent of a full year of Science (ie. two semester units) at the Year 10 level.
 Students anticipating a career in the Sciences may take an additional Science unit as an elective if desired.
-The units offered include general science units according to the Victorian Curriculum (Forensic Science and Environmental Science) as well as electives for students wishing to specialise in agriculture and horticulture (10 AgHort), biology (Genetics and Evolution), chemistry (10 Chemistry) and physics (10 Physics) in the following years.
+The units offered include general science units according to the Victorian Curriculum (Forensic Science and Environmental Science) as well as electives for students wishing to specialise in agriculture and horticulture (10 AgHort), biology (Genetics and Evolution), chemistry (10 Chemistry) and physics (10 Physics).

 A Science Pathways page is provided to assist with your subject choice.
 Consulting this diagram and the flow charts below is essential for ensuring that your Year 10 subject choices will prepare you to do the VCE Science courses of your choosing.